2019 BUCA Championship

 Pairings & Results

 Seeding within scoregroups for the sake of pairings will be done by mean ECF grade.
 Each team shall earn 2 matchpoints for a win, 1 matchpoint for a draw, and 0 matchpoints for a loss.
-If a team receives a bye, it shall be credited with 2 matchpoints and 4 gamepoints.
+If a team receives a bye, it shall be credited with 2 matchpoints and 4 gamepoints except for the Shield, which will be 2 matchpoints and 8 gamepoints.
 The team with the most matchpoints at the end of the tournament shall win.
-If two or more teams are tied on matchpoints after five rounds, then the tie will be split as follows: (i) The team with the highest scoring using the Olympiad Sonnenborn-Berger tiebreak (ii) If still tied, the team with the most gamepoints shall be placed higher (iii) If still tied, the gamepoints scored from the bottom-most player in the team shall be removed from the gamepoints total - similar to "board elimination" - the team with the highest remaining number of gamepoints in its total shall be placed higher; if still tied, this process shall be repeated for the next-lowest board and so on, until no boards remain. (iv) If still tied, the team with the higher Sum of Opponents' Matchpoints shall be placed higher. (v) If still tied, the places shall remain tied.
+If two or more teams are tied on matchpoints after five rounds, then the tie will be split as follows: (i) The team with the highest scoring using the Olympiad Sonnenborn-Berger tiebreak (ii) If still tied, the team with the most gamepoints shall be placed higher (iii) If still tied, the gamepoints scored from the bottom-most player in the team shall be removed from the gamepoints total - similar to “board elimination” - the team with the highest remaining number of gamepoints in its total shall be placed higher; if still tied, this process shall be repeated for the next-lowest board and so on, until no boards remain. (iv) If still tied, the team with the higher Sum of Opponents’ Matchpoints shall be placed higher. (v) If still tied, the places shall remain tied.

 All students progressing towards an academic qualification at a Higher Education Institute (HEI) are entitled to play for a team.
 Of course, the team itself must be from a HEI that is a member of BUCA.
 This competition is open to all players regardless of citizenship or FIDE registration.